 Seidensticker's work was published in 1990, and the final section in particular makes for interesting reading with its emphasis on Japan's (and by extension Tokyo's) seeming invincibility and the decline of the West.

-Originally published in Japanese in 1982, Naito's book attempts to outline the early rise of Edo, from 1603-1867, the period when the city served as the capital of the Shogun.
+Originally published in Japanese in 1982, Naito's book attempts to outline the early rise of Edo period Tokyo, from 1603-1867, when the city served as the capital of the Shogun.
 These were the military leaders who in theory served the Emperor in Kyoto, but who in practice ran the country.
 This period gave birth to much of what is now considered to be the core of Japanese culture: kabuki, ukiyoe, geisha, sumo, and the haiku poets.
-When Japan was finally forced to open to the outside world by Admiral Perry and his Black ships, at the very end of the book, Tokyo was the largest city in the world.
+When, by the very end of the book, Japan was finally forced to open up to the outside world by Admiral Perry and his Black ships, Tokyo was the largest city in the world.

 To a large extent, history is written by and about elites within a society.
 Political, military, cultural, economic, and religious elites.
 There is little about "the common folks", the "people".
 Chances are, that the image you have of historical Japan is of Samurai or Geisha, Tea Ceremony or Haiku, or the "floating world" of Edo.
 But most Japanese were peasants in the countryside, far removed from such a life.
 How can we find out what their lives were like?

 Lafcadio Hearn was born to Greek and Irish parents, and after a time in America came to Japan in 1890.
 He taught English in Matsue (present-day Shimane Prefecture, where there is a museum to him), married a Japanese woman, and eventually became a Japanese citizen, taking the name Koizumi Yagumo (Yakumo).
-He is best known as a chronicler of things Japanese, and this book, originally published in 1904 is probably his best known.
-It is primarily a collection of folk tales and ghost stories, although there is also 3 sections on insects, including a good collection of Haiku on butterflies.
+He is best known as a chronicler of things Japanese, and this book, originally published in 1904, is probably his best known.
+It is primarily a collection of folk tales and ghost stories, although there are also three sections on insects, including a good collection of haiku on the theme of butterflies.
 He included ample footnotes with explanations of Japanese terms, so the book contains a wealth of information on old Japan.
 Interestingly, many Japanese are not aware that Koizumi Yagumo was a European, and not Japanese by blood.

 Since Emperor Hirohito's death in 1989 much evidence has surfaced concerning his involvement and responsibility for World War II, and his subsequent avoidance of any culpability for it.
-Bix's "Hirohito and the making of modern Japan" is probably the best known book on the subject.
-The Seagraves' go much further, examing the Imperial family's involvement in war crimes, and the depth of the American program to cover it up.
+Bix's "Hirohito and the Making of Modern Japan" is probably the best known book on the subject.
+The Seagraves' go much further, examining the Imperial family's involvement in war crimes, and the depth of the American program to cover it up.
 The book focuses on "Operation Golden Lily" which was a secret Japanese operation to steal billions of dollars worth of precious metals, jewels, art, and religious artifacts from the countries it invaded in the 30's and 40's.
 Most people are aware of Nazi Germany's plundering of the countries it occupied, yet few know that Japan looted a far greater amount.
 The book traces the Imperial family's involvement, and what has happened to the loot since the end of the war.
-The authors are investigative journalists, and the book reads like a political thriller, so I don't want to give too much away, but the names Ferdinand Marcos and the C.I.A. pop up concerning the fate of the treasure.
-The Seagraves earlier books also dealt with the elite famiy groups that hold power in S.E.
-Asia, and this book continues in a similar vein.
-It also shows the relationship between certain American family dynasties and the powerful Japanese familes that ran, and continue to run Japan.
+The authors are investigative journalists, and the book reads like a political thriller, so I don't want to give too much away; but the names Ferdinand Marcos and the C.I.A. pop up concerning the fate of the treasure.
+The Seagraves' earlier books also dealt with the elite family groups that hold power in Southeast Asia, and this book continues in a similar vein.
+The Yamato Dynasty also shows the relationship between certain American family dynasties and the powerful Japanese families that ran, and continue to run, Japan.
 It was the first time I saw mention of the Tsutsumi family, probably the richest in the world.
 The book is well-researched and documented, and guaranteed to make you rethink Japan's economic rise from the ashes of WWII.
 If you have any interest in the economic machinations of the world's powerful elites, then this book is a fascinating read.